CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 Each sample needs its own sub-folder containing the initial data used by the analysis.
 Those data can be downloaded from Zenodo and uncompressed.
 The Zenodo dataset DOI are **TODO: Add the 3 datasets DOI**.
 The initial data from the analysis are the pre-processed data :

 * CellRangerAnalysis (for the two first datasets) : contains the result of Cell Ranger count analysis from the mRNA fastq
-* CITESeqCountAnalysis (for the two first datasets) : contains the result of CITE-seq-Count analysis from the HTP fastq
+* CITESeqCountAnalysis (for the two first datasets) : contains the result of CITE-seq-Count analysis from the HTO fastq
-* BCRAnalysis (for all datasets): contains the BCR repertoire analysis and for the FB5P-seq dataset also the mRNA count tables and the Protein count tables.
+* BCRAnalysis (for all datasets): contains the BCR repertoire analysis and for the FB5P-seq dataset also the mRNA count tables and the Protein count tables (index sorting).

-Scripts of the pre-processing steps is provided for Cell Ranger count analysis and CITE-seq-Count analysis and corresponding raw data (fastq files) can be downloaded from GEO (see article).
+Scripts of the pre-processing steps are provided for Cell Ranger count analysis and CITE-seq-Count analysis and corresponding raw data (fastq files) can be downloaded from GEO (see article).
 For FB5P-seq pre-processing see pipeline description in (Attaf et al., 2020).

 To download and uncompress the data, use the following code: